psiphi75/x3-rust/README.md

 The following items need to be worked on:

-- Inform user if there were issues with decoding frames
+- Inform user if there were issues with decoding frames.
 - Error handling could be better.
 - Add multiple channel capability.
 - Explicity use a `#![no_std]` option for embedded devices.